- Will it be a total replacement, a semi-replacement or just a minor augmentation of our existing economies?

 But, what if it happens anyway?

 Event series: The Future of Money, Governance & the Law

 For that reason, the Government Blockchain Association (GBA) will be hosting a series of events around the world called the Future of Money, Governance & the Law.
-We plan to host our first event at Georgetown University on March 30th and following that event, we are hosting similar events at our chapters around the world.
+We hosted our first event at Georgetown University on March 30th and following that event, we are hosting similar events at our chapters around the world.
 During these panel discussions we will be collecting expert opinions and using them to establish and release the:

 - Government Blockchain Association’s Annual Report on the Future of Money, Government & the Law

 - Video series on the Future of Money, Governance & the Law (to be aired on a major network).